Skip to navigation Skip to Content

 • Behavioral Health and Wellness Comprehensive Toolkit for Physicians

-• MCHS Policy Drug Free Workplace
+• MCHS Substance Abuse Policy and MCHS Policy on Drug Free Workplace available on request.

 • Green, M., Johson, JA., Seale, JP., Tindol, A., LeKB., Clemow, DD., Barham,AH, and Miller,DP.
 The Prevalence of Binge Drinking Among Primary Care Residents.
 Substance Abuse.
 2017 July-September; 38(3): 292-296.